Critical Analysis of a Jewish Leader: Gideon the Judge

 Gideon s heart in preparation for his role in Israel s imminent redemption from

-Midian s oppression and in the Kiddush HaShem that will follow.
+Midian s oppression and in the Kiddush HaShem that

-requesting yet another Sign and yet another Proof that G-d is both able and
+by requesting yet another Sign and yet another Proof that G-d is both able and

 willing to keep His Word.